 5. Webex - Enterprise Security and Compliance

-Webex is Cisco's enterprise video platform, and security is its primary selling point.
+Webex is Cisco’s enterprise video platform, and security is its primary selling point.
 End-to-end encryption, FedRAMP authorization, and compliance certifications that matter for government contractors, healthcare organizations, and financial services firms.
-If your recruiting team handles clearance-level interviews or operates under strict data residency requirements, Webex is built for that.
+Recruiting teams that handle clearance-level interviews or operate under strict data residency requirements will find Webex purpose-built for that use case.

-The free tier supports 40-minute meetings with up to 100 participants.
-The Meet Starter plan ($12/user/month) removes time limits and adds cloud recording.
+Webex’s free tier supports 40-minute meetings with up to 100 participants.
+Meet Starter ($12/user/month) removes time limits and adds cloud recording.
 The full Suite ($22.50/user/month) bundles calling, messaging, and an AI assistant that generates meeting summaries and highlights.

-Webex's AI Assistant works on paid tiers and provides real-time transcription, post-meeting summaries, and action item extraction - similar to Zoom's AI Companion.
+Paid tiers unlock Webex’s AI Assistant, providing real-time transcription, post-meeting summaries, and action item extraction - similar to Zoom’s AI Companion.
 Noise removal is among the best in the category, which helps when candidates or interviewers are working from noisy home environments.

-The trade-off is user experience.
-Webex's interface feels more enterprise than consumer.
+User experience is Webex’s trade-off.
+Its interface feels more enterprise than consumer.
 Candidates unfamiliar with the platform sometimes need help joining, and the desktop app is heavier than Zoom or Meet.
-For high-volume recruiting where candidate friction compounds, this can slow things down.
+High-volume recruiting teams where candidate friction compounds may find this slows things down.

 - Pricing: Free (40-min limit), Meet Starter $12/user/mo, Suite $22.50/user/mo